materialdigital/heat-treatment-application-ontology/README.md

 ![Build Status](https://github.com/materialdigital/heat-treatment-application-ontology/actions/workflows/qc.yml/badge.svg)
-# Heat Treatment Ontology
+# Heat Treatment Ontology (HTO)

-The Heat Treatment Ontology (HTO) is developed based upon priciples of pmd core ontology (pmdco) to describe processes regarding heat treatment with a focus on metals.
+The Heat Treatment Ontology is developed as an application ontology of the PMD core ontology (PMDco) to model heat treatment processes with a focus on metals.

 More information can be found at http://obofoundry.org/ontology/hto